-Since 2018 he has been teaching composition at the stage "La Voce" in Bièvre, near Paris (France), together with Christine Musset (Feldenkrais) and Claudio Pasceri (violoncello).
+In 2018-19 he taught composition at the stage "La Voce" in Bièvre, near Paris (France), together with Christine Musset (Feldenkrais) and Claudio Pasceri (violoncello).

 In 2017, he taught composition at the 22nd Musicalta Academy, Rouffach (France) and, from 2005 to 2014, he taught composition, analysis and orchestration at the University of Strasbourg (CFMI – Centre de Formation de Musiciens Intervenants).
 He has also given applied analysis seminars at the Cefedem de Lorraine (Metz, France).